 Are you a SAHM wondering quality ways to interact with your baby?
 You are your baby’s very first playmate and best friend!
 As such, it is highly important to engage in play with your child from the moment they’re born!
 At such a young age you probably wonder what can we possibly do at this stage?
 Well, if you’re like me you have probably bothered asking google or pinterest.
-And I don’t know about you, but finding such humongous amount of activities that you can actually apply is like attempting to drink straight from a massive waterfall!
+And I don’t know about you, but finding such humongous amount of activities that you can actually, realistically apply is like attempting to drink straight from a massive waterfall!

 In this post, I have gathered my ultimate favorites in accordance to what my own baby has enjoyed doing with me the most!
 Note that different activities appeal different children and at different stages.
 In the following, you will find a variety of options you can try at different stages of your child’s development according to what you find appropriate upon the best of your own judgement.
 Have fun!

 From a short time after birth, babies are already capable of perceiving and mirroring facial expressions!
 When you make faces or imitate your child’s sounds or the faces he makes, you are enhancing your baby’s growth in terms of social development, imitation and memory.

 This one is highly appealing to babies and provides a fun, sensory experience.
 Their sense of sight and touch is stimulated, encouraging and facilitating natural exploration.

 I know what you’re thinking.
 Stop laughing!
 I promise you your child will not complain about your voice.
 Remember, to your child you are a star!
 And there is no sweeter way to express love and enhance bonding better than you singing to your baby.
 While you’re at it, you will promote listening skills and emotional regulation.